glomatico/gamdl/README.md

 * Choose between FFmpeg and MP4Box for remuxing
 * Choose between yt-dlp and N_m3u8DL-RE for downloading
 * Highly customizable
+* Use artist links to download all of their albums or music videos

 ## Prerequisites
 * Python 3.8 or higher